Fabian Ware: Planning

-As Aitken's replacement, Frederic G. Kenyon was made artistic director of the Commission on 20 November 1917, largely to serve as a mediator in frequent conflicts between the architects.
+As Aitken's replacement, Sir Frederic Kenyon was made artistic director of the Commission on 20 November 1917, largely to serve as a mediator in frequent conflicts between the architects.
 As part of his job he began to write a report deciding which proposals would be instituted in the IWGC's cemeteries.
 On 22 November Ware formally announced that there would be no difference "between officers and men lying in the same cemeteries in the form or nature of the memorials".
 In 1918 Lutyens, Baker, and Reginald Blomfield were appointed the commission's principal architects.

 In 1918 Kenyon finished his report, titled War Graves: How the Cemeteries Abroad Will Be Designed, and presented it to the commission.
 The report outlined many factors of how the cemeteries would be designed, particularly emphasising equal treatment of all soldiers.
 It also supported the programme of planting under Arthur Hill.
 Kenyon proposed having young architects design the cemeteries under the supervision of more experienced and senior architects such as Baker and Lutyens.
 Kenyon accepted Lutyens' proposal and critics were appeased by support for a Cross of Sacrifice designed by Blomfield, and a recommendation that a cross be placed in every cemetery.
 The war stones became known as the Stones of Remembrance, and more than a thousand were erected.
 Kipling proposed the inscription "their name liveth for evermore" for the monuments.

 For his work during the war, Ware was mentioned in despatches twice, including by Douglas Haig on 10 April 1919.
 The same year he was made a companion of the Order of the Bath, and in 1920 a knight commander of the Order of the British Empire.
 He received the Croix de Guerre and was made a commander of the Order of the Crown of Belgium.
 On 1 March 1921 Ware relinquished his commission, leaving the army, and was granted the rank of honorary major-general.
 In May 1922 he was made knight commander of the Royal Victorian Order.
 In 1929 the University of Aberdeen granted him an honorary doctorate.